facebook/create-react-app/README.md

 * If you need to **publish a React component**, [nwb](https://github.com/insin/nwb) can [also do this](https://github.com/insin/nwb#react-components-and-libraries).

-* If you want to do **server rendering** with React, check out [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).
+* If you want to do **server rendering** with React and Node.js, check out [Next.js](https://github.com/zeit/next.js/) or [Razzle](https://github.com/jaredpalmer/razzle).
 Create React App is agnostic of the backend, and just produces static HTML/JS/CSS bundles.

 * If your website is **mostly static** (for example, a portfolio or a blog), consider using [Gatsby](https://www.gatsbyjs.org/) instead.
 Unlike Create React App, it pre-renders the website into HTML at the build time.